AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

   m_(x_i #ra f_j) = product_(s in N(i) \\ j) m_(f_s #ra x_i)
 $<eq.gbp-variable-to-factor>

-Again in this case, the message is sent in the #gaussian.canonical form, and as such the outgoing messages can simply be computed by summing up the information vectors and precision matrices, as seen in @eq.gbp-variable-to-factor-canonical@gbp-visual-introduction:
+Again in this case, the message is sent in the #gaussian.canonical, and as such the outgoing messages can simply be computed by summing up the information vectors and precision matrices, as seen in @eq.gbp-variable-to-factor-canonical@gbp-visual-introduction:

 $
   eta_(x_i #ra f_j) = sum_(s in N(i) \\ j) eta_(f_s #ra x_i)